Classic Stuffed Peppers Like Momma Used to Make

 - 1/2 tsp. coarse black pepper

 - 2 clove garlic, minced

 - 2 and 1/2 cups tomato sauce, divided

 - 2 cups shredded mozzarella cheese

 - In a large skillet heat the olive oil over medium heat.
 Add the onion and cook, stirring occasionally until softened, 2/3 minutes.
 Add the beef, salt, pepper and garlic.
 Cook stirring occasionally until beef is cooked through, 6-7 minutes.
 Drain the fat and discard.
 Stir in cooked rice and 2 cups of the tomato sauce.

 - Cut a thin slice from stem end of each pepper to remove the top.
 Remove seeds and membrane.
 If your pepper is wobbly, cut a thin slice from the bottom so it stands erect.

 - (Optional Step) In 4 qt.
-Dutch oven, place peppers and fill with water (to avoid floating).
-Fill the pot wit water and bring to a boil on high.
+Dutch oven, place peppers open-side-up and fill them with water (to avoid floating).
+Fill the pot around the peppers with water and bring to a boil on high.
 Bring temperature down to medium-low and let simmer 3 minutes.
 Remove from pot and place in ice bath.
 Drain.